 "So, let's just support each other in the work that they are doing.
 And I encourage you, please, if you see someone who's doing that, just call it out and ask them to just refrain from doing that.
 That's the right thing to do."

-Visits to aged care facilities are being severely restricted as part of the new rules.
+Visits to aged care facilities have been severely restricted.

 Staff, visitors and workers who have returned from overseas in the past 14 days, people who have been in contact with a confirmed coronavirus case in the last two weeks, those with a fever or symptoms of acute respiratory infection and those "who have not been vaccinated against influenza after May 1" are not permitted to enter any aged care facility.